Updated: Oct 27

 You’ve probably seen these advertised everywhere!
 You can buy them directly from their website or on Amazon.
 This is my top pick for masks that go around the ears.

 They are generally comfortable for a short period of time.
 They also have a metal nose piece that prevents fogging of glasses and allows for a tighter fit.
 This is the only mask we tried that did not have a pocket filter.
-Instead, they sell a reusable filter that can be attached to the back (it was the first time I had ever heard of reusable filters) and they work for added protection (note: they are for the adult mask, so they stick up a bit for the twins, but they don’t mind).

 They came packaged nicely with a laundry bag included for laundry day.
 These are a generally good alternative if the twins don’t need to wear them for long periods of time.